Lightning-AI/ecosystem-ci/README.md

     - tests/helpers
 ```

-Note: if you define just some files as done above, and they are using internal-cross imports you need to copy also `__init__.py` from each particular package level.
+Note: If you define some files as done above, and they are using internal-cross imports, you need to copy the `__init__.py` files from each particular package level.

 The `testing` section provides access to the pytest run args and command.